Published on January 6, 2023

 January is Thyroid Awareness Month – the perfect time to share about the important roles that specific nutrients play in maintaining normal, healthy thyroid function.

 Nutrients such as iodine, selenium, zinc, B-vitamins, vitamin D, vitamin A and amino acids are needed for optimal thyroid health and function.
-Other body systems must also be supported, as they are important for thyroid health, including the gut, adrenals and the brain; if they aren’t working optimally the thyroid will be negatively impacted.
+Other body systems important for thyroid health must also be supported, including the gut, adrenals and the brain; if they aren’t working optimally the thyroid will also be negatively impacted.

 Vitamin D Shown to Improve Thyroid Function and Auto-Immune Thyroid Diseases